 Those interested in buying Segway insurance can certainly find it by performing an online search.
 However, this may take a great deal of time and patience, since it will require contacting many different insurance carriers.
 Again, not all carriers provide Segway insurance, and those who do may charge more than you are willing to pay.

-By combining several policies together under one insurance company, you’ll likely get the best rates and customer service.
+By combining several policies together under one insurance company, you're likely to get the best rates and customer service.

 How to Ride a Segway